Endys-Hub/multi-tenant-saas-platform/README.md

 ## Overview

-This project is a production-grade, multi-tenant SaaS platform built with **TypeScript, React, Node.js, PostgreSQL, and Docker.** The project represents a real-world SaaS architecture implementing the core systems required to build scalable B2B software.
+This project is a production-grade, multi-tenant SaaS platform built with **TypeScript, React, Node.js (Fastify), PostgreSQL (Prisma ORM), Redis, and Docker.** The project represents a real-world SaaS architecture implementing the core systems required to build scalable B2B software.
 It includes **Tenant Isolation, Authentication, Role-Based Access Control (RBAC), Invitations, Billing (Stripe), Async jobs, and Email delivery**, structured in a way that mirrors production systems.

 ## Why This Project